maxent-ai/zeroshot_topics/README.rst

 3. **Trace the Hypernyms for the keywords**: Identify the Hypernyms(the root/parent word) and use this as the psuedo-label for the zeroshot classifier.
 4. **Zeroshot classification**: Use the Hypernyms and documents to label via zeroshot classifiers.

+Note: Currently, this tends to work well on short-texts in general, in the future I intend to experiment and see how we can support long texts as well.

 Installation
 ------------